eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

 Alias Types
 """""""""""

-Alias types are defined using the :code:`<typedef>` tag.
+Alias types are declared using the :code:`<typedef>` tag.
 Attributes :code:`name` and :code:`type` are mandatory.
-Depending on the aliased type, any other attribute might be required or optionally added.
+Depending on the aliased type, some other mandatory and/or optional attributes might be necessary or available.
+Non-primitive types must define the :code:`type` attribute as :code:`nonBasic` and include the :code:`nonBasicTypeName` attribute with the name of the aliased type.
 Please, refer to :ref:`xtypes_supportedtypes_alias` for more information on alias types.

 .. tabs::